 If there are no clinical symptoms your vet may decide not to treat the cat and wait for it to clear the parasite in its own time.
 As stated earlier, heartworms live for around 2-3 years in cats.
 Your veterinarian will monitor your cat every 6-12 months for signs of complications.

 If the cat is displaying symptoms of heartworm disease supportive therapy may be recommended.
-Prednisone can be given to the cat to reduce the inflammation and reaction to the worm.
+Prednisone can reduce inflammation.

 Cats with severe symptoms may require additional supportive therapy such as a bronchodilator to open the airways, oxygen therapy, and intravenous fluids.

 Cats with clinical signs who do not respond to supportive care may need adulticide treatment.
 Caparsolate is a medication which kills the adult worms.
 Treatment carries a risk however, as a dead worm can result in a pulmonary embolism.
 Around 1/3rd of cats receiving treatment will face life-threatening complications as a result of the dying worms.
 Confinement will be necessary for a few weeks after treatment.

 In some cats, surgical removal has been necessary.